25 Tips for How to Save Money if Your Paycheck Is Stretched Thin

 If you’re struggling to stick to your budget or keep your spending in check, it’s OK to ask for help.
 You don’t need to spend big bucks to work with a financial pro.
 Unlike financial planners and advisers, who often cater to people with a higher net worth, a financial counselor is trained to help regular people manage their money from day to day.
 Many offer their services at little to no cost through a bank, school or nonprofit, or they practice on their own and use a sliding scale based on your income.

 23. Find ways to earn extra money.

-There’s no way around this one: Even when you have a bare bones budget, sometimes saving money just isn’t possible.
-One reason is that your fixed costs, like your rent or mortgage, medical insurance and car payments are often your biggest expenses — and those are the hardest to lower.
+There’s no way around this one: When you have a bare-bones budget, sometimes saving money just isn’t possible.
+One reason is that your fixed costs, like your rent or mortgage, medical insurance and car payments, are often your biggest expenses — and the hardest to reduce.

 24. Find cheap ways to treat yourself.

 Any successful savings plan has a little built-in flexibility so you can treat yourself from time to time.
-Rather than downing drinks at happy hour, buy yourself a good but cheap bottle of wine to enjoy at home.
+Rather than downing drinks at happy hour, buy yourself a good (but cheap) bottle of wine to enjoy at home.
 Have a DIY spa day using simple ingredients you probably have on hand.
-If you’ve been stuck at home for too long, you can refresh your home’s look without spending a dime.
+And if you’ve been stuck at home trying to save, try refresh your home’s look without spending a dime.